 Having moved to Abu Dhabi a little over a year ago with the intention of travelling, we’ve surprised even ourselves by just how much of the world we’ve been able to see.

 The United Arab Emirates are an ideal base from which to explore and with a long weekend just gone, there was no chance of sitting around at home – Lebanon was calling!

 I made the trip with Olivia (who you may recognise from our Egypt posts) and as it was such a last minute trip on the back of my visit to India and Nepal, saving money was the name of the game.
 We managed to pick up reasonably priced flights and found apartment accommodation to be well priced for a major city which made the decision to head away an easy one.

-Read on for information to help you plan your 48 hour visit to this energetic and unique city.
+Read on for information to help you plan your own 48-hour itinerary to visit to this energetic and unique city.

 Though parts of the city are walkable, to really make the most of Beirut and the surrounding areas, you’ll want to secure a rental car.
 The road rules are practically nonexistent but it’s all a part of the adventure – drive with caution and expect every two-lane road to turn into three and you’ll be fine.